Southern Inuit of NunatuKavut History

 A series of resettlement programs in the 1960s aimed at modernizing the province's economy further disturbed traditional Southern Inuit practices.
 During this period, the Smallwood government closed many small Southern Inuit communities and centralized people in specified villages, including Cartwright and Mary’s Harbour.
 Between 1967 and 1970, one-fourth of the southeastern Labrador population had moved, which reduced the traditional harvesting of resources at winter homes.
 Support for resettlement dwindled after Smallwood’s Liberals lost the 1971 provincial election.
 Around the same time, development of the Churchill Falls hydroelectric project resulted in the flooding of land used by Southern Inuit trappers.
 The effect on the Southern Inuit economy and culture were devastating.

-Further threatening Southern Inuit identity was a strategy devised by the federal and provincial governments in the early 1950s to disperse funding among Aboriginal peoples in Newfoundland and Labrador.
-It was decided that only designated Aboriginal communities in northern Labrador would qualify for government funding.
-These geographical criteria rendered the Southern Inuit, who lived in southern portions of Labrador, ineligible for funding and undermined their claim to Aboriginality.
-However, persons who displayed a mixed Aboriginal-European ancestry similar to that of the Southern Inuit, but who lived to the north, were eligible for funding.
+Further threatening Southern Inuit identity was a strategy devised by the federal and provincial governments in the early 1950s to disperse funding among Indigenous peoples in Newfoundland and Labrador.
+It was decided that only designated Indigenous communities in northern Labrador would qualify for government funding.
+These geographical criteria rendered the Southern Inuit, who lived in southern portions of Labrador, ineligible for funding and undermined their claim to indigeneity.
+However, persons who displayed a mixed Indigenous-European ancestry similar to that of the Southern Inuit, but who lived to the north, were eligible for funding.

 Known as Kablunângajuit (meaning "partly white men"), this group has roots similar to those of the Southern Inuit, but inhabited northern portions of Labrador.
 Historically, they lived in close proximity to the Inuit and to the Moravian missionaries sent to Labrador in the 18th century.
 Although they initially shunned the Kablunângajuit, the missionaries accepted them into their congregations by the mid-1800s.
 No such protective or unifying administration existed to the south, where the Southern Inuit spent much of the year isolated from one another during the long winter trapping season.